On the Riviera: Plot

 Duran was turned down by Sir Hubert.
 The guys reassure him that Lilli is in on the masquerade.
 When he kisses her, she tells him he has been acting "like a schoolboy with his first crush" all night.
 He is jealous.
 At the nightclub, Jack and Colette fight over her jealousy of Lili.

 Duran discovers that Periton suspects the Air Ministry is making Duran a better offer.
 Jack returns to the house.
 Confusion ensues.
 Periton makes Jack/Duran an offer of 20 billion francs, then 25 billion...
 Cut to the hall where Duran and the guys are waiting...

 Louis pays Jack off, telling him to get his clothes tomorrow and leaving everyone ignorant of Periton's offers.
 Duran tells them not to let anyone know he is back, including Lili.
 He will be Martin for the rest of the evening...

 The next morning, the boys rush to Duran's yacht.
 He is despondent.
 Lili has betrayed him.
 With himself.
-He went to her room, embraced her, and they made love.
+He went to her room, embraced her, and they had sex.
 He never realized how wonderful she was.
 He cannot face her.
 He is leaving.
 When the guys suggest that she saw through his deception, he remembers she was angry at first, then changed.
 Cut to Lili having breakfast in bed, smiling happily.
 Duran calls her from the airport, pretending to have just landed.
 She is horrified.
 The airport staff and their servants lie for him.

 Periton arrives at the yacht and is surprised to see them so gloomy: He has a cheque for 30 billion francs.

 At the house, Lili finds Jack collecting his clothes.
 They talk at cross-purposes, in double entendres, until he tells her he left after the Captain arrived.
 Cut to the front hall and Duran's return.
 Jack tells Duran that he should concentrate on his lovely wife from now on, and asks Duran about his way with women.
 What is his secret?
 Duran whispers in his ear.

 At the nightclub, Lili and Duran are holding hands in the audience while Jack, the chorus and Colette do an exuberant number: "Happy Ending".